HOME > FAQ and Help

 How do I self-administer the audio lessons?

-You can self-administer the audio-lessons at any time convenient for you (during the audio/video week), from school or from home.
+You can self-administer the audio lessons at any time convenient to you (within due dates), from school or from home.

 It is very easy to do: